G52-75991XR - Laptop MSI - Free user manual and instructions

 IEEE 1394 Connector: J1394_1

-This connector allows you to connect the IEEE 1394 device via an optional IEEE1394 bracket.
+This connector allows you to connect an IEEE 1394 device via an optional IEEE 1394 bracket.

 Serial Port Connector: JCOM1

 This connector connects to a TPM (Trusted Platform Module) module (optional).
-Please refer to the TPM security platform manual for more details and usages.
+Please refer to the TPM security platform manual for more details and usage.

 Jumpers